 Local Auto Store Guide: The Squealing Symphony

-Don’t ignore the music coming from your brakes!
 A screeching symphony under your wheels isn’t a bad radio station—it’s a warning sign.
-So, let’s decipher what that squealing sound means and how to keep your brakes in tip-top shape for safe and sound Bega Valley adventures.
+So, let’s decipher what that squealing sound means and how to keep your brakes in top shape for safe and sound Bega Valley adventures.

 The Symptom: Your brakes are arguably the most important safety feature of your car.
 They should bring your car to a smooth, controlled stop without any drama.
-However, if you hear a high-pitched squealing sound when applying the brakes, it’s a signal to pay close attention.
+However, if you hear a high-pitched squealing sound when applying the brakes, it signals that you should pay close attention.
 This is often a sign that your brake pads are wearing thin and need replacing.

 The Fix: Here’s a handy trick to check your brake pad thickness yourself: the “coin test.”
 Insert a coin between the brake pad and the rotor (the metallic disc the pad clamps onto).
 If the edge of the coin is visible, it’s time for new pads.
 Don’t ignore this warning!

-Furthermore, if the squealing progresses to a grinding sound, pull over immediately!
+Furthermore, if the squealing progresses to a grinding sound, pull over immediately.
 This means the metal backing plate of the brake pad is making contact with the rotor, which can damage both components.
-In this case, replacing the brake pads is absolutely essential.
+In this case, replacing the brake pads is essential.
 Don’t wait until you’re faced with a costly repair bill—address the issue as soon as you hear that grinding sound.
+By staying alert to these signs and taking action promptly, you’ll ensure your brakes remain in top condition, ready for all your Bega Valley adventures.

 Auto Store car accessories - Parts4 Bega